 Please note we are unable to exclude individual customers from load shedding.
 If you have medical equipment at home which requires electricity to operate, act on your back-up plan which should include suitable alternative arrangements for the times you are without power.

 Please remember, always dial triple zero (000) in a medical emergency and ask for an ambulance.

 What can I do?

-To help save electricity and help avoid load shedding, customers should turn off non-essential appliances like pool pumps, clothes driers and dishwashers or delay their use until after 8 pm when demand for electricity reduces across the network.
+To help save electricity and avoid load shedding, customers should turn off non-essential appliances such as pool pumps, clothes driers and dishwashers or delay their use until after 8 pm when demand for electricity reduces across the network.
 Use fans to keep your home cool instead of the air conditioner.

 NSW Health advises people to:

 - stay well hydrated and avoid drinking alcohol and hot or sugary drinks

 - close windows and use curtains or blinds to keep the sun out

 - if you need air conditioning for comfort, spend time in air-conditioned places like shopping centres, libraries or cinemas

 The NSW Food Authority advises freezers will usually not defrost and allow food to spoil for at least 24 hours, provided the door is kept shut.